MHSA Program Information

 • Once the interviews have been completed, the Admissions Committee members weigh the candidate against the Admissions Criteria (above).

 • Agreement to admit the candidate also requires approval by the Associate Dean of the College of Professional Sciences.
 An acceptance letter is then sent to the candidate with a deadline to accept.
+Confirmation deadlines can be found on the MHSA Admissions & Info Session page

-• Agreement to not admit the candidate or to place conditions on the candidates are handled with the applicant.
+• Agreement not to admit the candidate or to place conditions on the candidates are handled with the applicant.

 • Once students accept admission, they are considered part of HSA and regular contact is maintained.